oblivio/apps-oblivio-company/docs/GAME_PORTAL_API_INTEGRATION.md

 4. **Game Links**: Store game IDs in your database and generate shareable links
 5. **Security**: Validate player IDs on your side before making API calls
 6. **Rate Limiting**: Be aware of rate limits and implement exponential backoff for retries
+7. **Placeholder Handling**: Placeholders are automatically created and replaced - you don't need to handle them manually.
+They're filtered from the UI and never displayed to users.
+8. **Ray Availability**: If you receive a `503 Service Unavailable` error, it means Ray is unavailable.
+Check Ray cluster status and retry after a delay.

 ## Support